5 Phases of a Project Life Cycle

 - Defect repair to solve ongoing problems during the project or completely discontinue developing the project in a certain way, changing its direction.

-Stakeholder communication is an essential part of the execution stage.
+Stakeholder communication is an essential part of the execution phase.
 Regular meetings with team members and stakeholders help to avoid misunderstandings, and better adjust working processes to get results.
 Of course, if your team is remote, this presents extra challenges to keep everyone updated.
 That’s why it’s best to involve the right tools and techniques at the start:

 Discover how to facilitate remote team communication, and which strategies and tools work best!